-Throughout this topic, students will begin to understand the importance of becoming financially literate through discovering the importance of understanding credit, along with determining their rights as consumers.
+Throughout this topic, students will begin to understand the importance of becoming financially literate through discovering the importance of financial literacy.
+Student will navigate the topics of budgeting, credit, renting, homeownership, superannuation, insurance and the stock market by engaging in he innovative financial simulation, Banqer High.